 No guidelines followed by doctors, nor any established sources of evidence, support the use of dietary supplements such as herbal pills.

-In addition to there being no evidence in favor of non-prescription alternatives for ED, the FDA has warned of hidden risks of “treatments” sold online.
+In addition to there being no evidence in favor of non-prescription alternatives for ED, alternative supplements and treatments may be harmful, and

-Men may not always successfully achieve an erection, and if this rarely happens, it is not considered a medical problem.
+People may not always successfully achieve an erection.
+If this happens occasionally, it is not considered a medical problem.
 However, if a person is consistently unable to achieve an erection, then they may have ED.

 However, ED does not only refer to a complete inability to achieve an erect penis.
 Symptoms can also include struggling to maintain an erection for long enough to complete intercourse or an inability to ejaculate.

 There are exercises a person can carry out to reduce the effects of ED.